borodamd/py_vents_breezy/README.md

 	print(fan.airflow)

 ## Intended usage
-The intended usage of this library is to include ventilation fans from Vents / Blauberg / Flexit in <https://www.home-assistant.io/>
+The intended usage of this library is to include ventilation fans from Vents / Blauberg / Flexit / Vents in <https://www.home-assistant.io/>

 ## Tested fans
 This library has only been tested on the following fans: